 LED Safety Tactiles are a Tactile Ground Surface Indicator (TGSI) that incorporates LED lights.
-The colour of the in-ground LED’s changes to match the red/green phases of the pedestrian signals, or they can be a steady or flashing colour such as yellow.
+The colour of the in-ground LED’s changes to match the red/green phases of the pedestrian signals.
+They improve safety for distracted pedestrians and “mobile phone zombies”.

 How THEY work

 Research by Vivacity found that pedestrians felt safer at intersections where the in-ground LED Safety Tactiles replace standard Tactile Ground Surface Indicators (TGSI).
 Traditional TGSI provide a visual and tactile cue to the presence of a hazard, for people with a sight impairment.
 In addition to the features and benefits of standard TGSI, the Vivacity LED Safety Tactiles provide a benefit to all pedestrians by being significantly more visible than the small red/green ‘man’ pedestrian light positioned across the road.
 They relocate the critical safety message from the red or green light located across the road, to the same side of the road as the pedestrian.

 “This is a great improvement for those living with low vision and we welcome the introduction of these…”